Bibliography and links:

 “The Great Mirror of Fandom: Reflections of (and on) Otaku and Fujoshi in Anime and Manga” by Clarissa Graffeo, MA English Thesis, 2014

 Note that we both reach the mirror conceit via slightly different paths.
-Mine is a play on Jimbo’s The Mirror of Production, while hers draws from Fans:The Mirror of Consumption by Cornel Sandvoss, which I must one day hunt down.
+Mine is a play on Jimbo’s The Mirror of Production, while hers feels like it draws upon: Fans:The Mirror of Consumption by Cornel Sandvoss, (which I must one day hunt down), as well as 18thC Japanese survey-works naming traditions.

 LGBTQ+ in Japan; 20thC, misc.–